-- f.
+f.
 Total Maximum Daily Load (TMDL)

-- If the permittee discharges to a water body with an applicable approved TMDL where Total Suspended Solids is the pollutant of concern, and if the TMDL assigns a Total Suspended Solids Waste Load Allocation to the permittee, the permittee shall assess whether the TMDL requirements are being met based on current practices or if additional control measures are necessary.
-If additional control measures are necessary to consistently meet the Total Suspended Solids wasteload allocation, the permittee shall implement such controls and reduce Total Suspended Solids loadings or concentrations to consistently meet the wasteload allocation.
+If the permittee discharges to a water body with an applicable approved TMDL where Total Suspended Solids is the pollutant of concern, and if the TMDL assigns a Total Suspended Solids Waste Load Allocation to the permittee, the permittee shall assess whether the TMDL requirements are being met based on current practices or if additional control measures are necessary.
+If additional control measures are necessary to consistently meet the Total Suspended Solids loadings or concentrations to consistently meet the wasteload allocation.
 Applicable TMDL(s) will be identified in the COC issued under this permit.

-- g.
+g.
 Water Treatment Additives